orbs-network/orbs-spec/behaviors/services/block-storage.md

 * `StateStorage` - Provides it with state diffs when new blocks are committed (also synchronizes it).
 * `TransactionPool` - Provides it with transaction receipts when new blocks are committed (also synchronizes it).
 * `ConsensusAlgo` - Asks it whether untrusted blocks (given by other nodes) are indeed approved and valid.
+* `Gossip` - Uses it to communicate with other nodes.

 &nbsp;
 ## `Data Structures`